-To reduce the chances of the USCIS issuing a Request for Evidence (R.F.E.), Notice of Intent to Deny (N.O.I.D.), or an outright denial; a business plans needs to supply information to the areas that are traditionally viewed as problematic.
+To reduce the chances of the USCIS issuing a Request for Evidence (R.F.E.), Notice of Intent to Deny (N.O.I.D.), or an outright denial; a business plan needs to supply information to the areas that are traditionally viewed as problematic.
 The following information explains what documents are required when a business plan is being prepared for a treaty investment.

 - Lease Agreements – The USCIS requires documentation for all of the sites relating to the business including offices, production locations, and warehouse space.
 This will illustrate that the business is producing goods or services for a profit.

 - Resume of the applicant and any current employees – A resume will show the educational background and work experience of the investor, and show how it relates to the business in question.
 Any concerns the USCIS has regarding the skills and ability of the investor to oversee the daily operations of the enterprise should be addressed through their resume.
-The same is true for any employee in questions – their experience with the specific business or in a relevant industry will assist in the company’s growth under investor leadership.
+The same is true for any employee in question – their experience with the specific business or in a relevant industry will assist in the company’s growth under investor leadership.

 - Business organization filings – The Articles of Incorporation or other official charter information provide the USCIS unmistakable evidence that the business is real and meets the legal requirements for doing business in a particular jurisdiction.

 - Purchase or franchise agreements – If the investor is purchasing an established business, it is necessary to provide evidence of the purchase through a signed agreement or contract.
 Additionally, it is necessary to provide the most recent income statement and balance sheets so the USCIS can see the financial viability of the company.
-In the case of a franchise, the signed franchise agreement is required, which not only illustrates potential profitability, but because of the state and federal oversight of franchises, reinforces that the investment is in a bona fide enterprise as defined by the USCIS.
+In the case of a franchise, the signed franchise agreement is required, which not only illustrates potential profitability but because of the state and federal oversight of franchises, reinforces that the investment is in a bona fide enterprise as defined by the USCIS.